PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Notes/english.md

 > Continous blocks of memory
 > The first element in an array is stored in a variable as a memory address (called a "pointer" in C).

+Arrays of not same size (arrays of unknown t)

 Void
 > A pointer to an unkown type https://www.c-programming-simple-steps.com/what-is-void.html